mattyowl/fitScalingRelation/README.md

 This is a code for fitting galaxy cluster scaling relations using orthogonal or bisector regression and MCMC.
 It takes into account errors on both variables and intrinsic scatter.
 The algorithm is described in [Hilton et al.
 (2012; MNRAS, 424, 2086)](http://adsabs.harvard.edu/abs/2012MNRAS.424.2086H), where it was used to fit the luminosity--temperature scaling relation for the XMM Cluster Survey (XCS) first data release.

-Note that it is simple to add Y|X and X|Y regression models as additional options, but these have not been implemented at present.
+As of May 2016, a version of the [Kelly (2007; ApJ, 665, 1489)](http://adsabs.harvard.edu/abs/2007ApJ...665.1489K)
+regression algorithm has been added.
+This uses the [python implementation by Joshua Meyers](https://github.com/jmeyers314/linmix), which has been adapted in this package to additionally fit for redshift evolution.
+This is not thoroughly road tested yet.
+It does give rather different results for the XCS luminosity--temperature relation compared to the results in [Hilton et al. (2012; MNRAS, 424, 2086)](http://adsabs.harvard.edu/abs/2012MNRAS.424.2086H).

 Although the code is very much geared up for fitting galaxy cluster scaling relations of all kinds, it can be used for any kind of regression problem with errors on both variables and intrinsic scatter.